intelops-dev/ebpf-network/README.md

 	}
 }
 ```
-This code prints the contents of the __BPF hash map__ to the console every second using a ticker.`time.NewTicker(1 * time.Second)` creates a ticker that will send a message every second.`defer ticker.Stop()` defers the stopping of the ticker until the end of the function.
+* This code prints the contents of the __BPF hash map__ to the console every second using a ticker.
+* `time.NewTicker(1 * time.Second)` creates a ticker that will send a message every second.
+* `defer ticker.Stop()` defers the stopping of the ticker until the end of the function.
-The `for range ticker.C` loop receives messages from the ticker channel.
+* The `for range ticker.C` loop receives messages from the ticker channel.
-`formatMapContents()` takes the eBPF map and returns a formatted string of the map's contents.
-If there is an error reading the map, the error message is printed to the console, and the loop continues.
+* `formatMapContents()` takes the eBPF map and returns a formatted string of the map's contents.If there is an error reading the map, the error message is printed to the console, and the loop continues.

 ```Go
 func formatMapContents(m *ebpf.Map) (string, error) {